twilio/calcite-kudu/README.md

 ### CREATE MATERIALIZED VIEW
 Used to register a rollup aggregate view that can be used for queries.
 The select query should contain a group by with a timestamp column that is being truncated.
+An ORDER BY can be optionally specified to store aggregated data in a specified order.
 ```
 CREATE MATERIALIZED VIEW [IF NOT EXISTS] [db_name.]materialized_view_name
 AS query